dwrliz/opendronemap/README.md

 OpenDroneMap runs on port 8000.
 After this startup script has finished running navigate to:

-http://<insert your virtual machines ephemeral IP here>:8000/dashboard/
+http:// { insert your virtual machines ephemeral IP here } :8000/dashboard/

 and you will see this: